 Can I claim for free?

 Most expert injury lawyers work on a no win no fee basis, which means you don’t have to pay any legal fees upfront to make a claim for compensation.
 If your claim is unsuccessful, you will not have to pay anything to your lawyer.

 Will I have to go to court?

-We're seasoned professionals determined to do our very best on your behalf.
-While the vast majority of compensation claims never actually make it as far as court (as most people realise it's quicker and cheaper to settle the claim beforehand), if you do have to go you'll have us at your side every step of the way, making sure that the process is as stress-free as possible and that you get every single penny of the compensation you are entitled to.
+Your injury solicitor should be a seasoned professional, determined to do their very best on your behalf.
+While the vast majority of compensation claims never actually make it as far as court (as most people realise it’s quicker and cheaper to settle the claim beforehand), if you do have to go you’ll have your solicitor at your side every step of the way, making sure that the process is as stress-free as possible and that you get every single penny of the compensation you are entitled to.

 I’m not sure if I’m entitled to claim, how do I find out?

 Anyone who has been the victim of an accident that comes under the heading of the previously detailed criteria may well be in a position to make a claim.
-If you feel this may apply to you then give us a call on 0800 234 6438 with as many details of your accident as you can recall.
-Our trained advisor will listen to your circumstances and give an honest appraisal as to whether we feel there is a case to be argued.
-If there is, our expert lawyers will build the strongest possible case on your behalf and in the vast majority of cases you won't have to pay a single penny up front, nor will any fee be taken from your final compensation.
-Any costs payable will be taken from the other party and, in the event that you should lose your claim, you won't end up owing anything.
+If you feel this may apply to you then get in touch free on 0800 234 6438 with as many details of your accident as you can recall.
+A trained legal adviser will listen to your circumstances and give an honest appraisal as to whether they feel there is a case to be argued.
+If there is, an expert lawyer will build the strongest possible case on your behalf and in the vast majority of cases you won’t have to pay a single penny up front.
+In the event that you should lose your claim, you won’t end up owing anything.